uspki/policies/certificate-policy.md

 3. Auditor – authorized to review, maintain, and archive audit logs.
 4. Operator – authorized to perform system backup and recovery.

-These four roles are employed at the CA.  Separation of duties SHALL comply with 5.2.4, and requirements for two-person control with 5.2.2, regardless of the titles and numbers of Trusted Roles.
+These four roles are employed at the CA.  Separation of duties shall comply with 5.2.4, and requirements for two-person control with 5.2.2, regardless of the titles and numbers of Trusted Roles.

 A detailed description of the responsibilities for each role: